mmazzarolo/tap-the-number/README.md

   TIME_BAR_HEIGHT: DEVICE_HEIGHT * 0.02,
 };
 ```
-This setup, coupled with the hot-reloading, came in super handy even for a simple game like this,
+This setup, coupled with hot-reloading, came in super handy even for a simple game like this,
 because I've been able to concentrate most of the variables I needed to change in a single
 directory.

-#### Relative dimensions
+### Relative dimensions
-React-Native is not a game-development framework, so one of the things you'll miss most is a proper
+React-Native is not a game-development framework and one of the things you'll miss a lot, if you'll
-way to handle the camera/viewport.
+ever try to build a game with it, is a proper way to handle the camera/viewport.
-Tap The Number is a simple game though, so using relative dimensions is more than enough for this
+Tap The Number is a simple game though, so using relative dimensions is more than enough for its
 use case.
 Using relative dimensions means that instead of defining the dimensions of the views using the
 logical pixel units (which is the default unit of React-Native) you should define the dimensions
 relative to the device size (or to their parents).
 Following this approach will make your game resize automatically on bigger/smaller devices (even
-on tablets!) but has many drawbacks in my opinion:
+on tablets!) but it also has many drawbacks in my opinion:
-- The more the app grows, the more dimensions you'll have to define and keep track of
+- The more the app grows, the more dimensions you'll have to define and keep track of;
-- Handling screen rotation might become difficult (Tap The Game works only in portrait mode)
+- Handling screen rotation might become difficult (Tap The Game works only in portrait mode)  ;
-- If you're using some native components you'll might not be able to resize them
+- If you're using some native components you'll might not be able to resize them  ;

-In Tap The Number I also did something that I'm bit ashamed of: I tied the game engine to the
+Speacking of dimensions, In Tap The Number I did something that I'm bit ashamed of: I tied the game
-device size, as you can see in `getRandomTilePosition` of `utils/boardUtils.js`:
+engine to the device size, as you can see in `getRandomTilePosition` of `utils/boardUtils.js`:
 ```javascript
 /**
  * Gets a random tile position (making sure that it does not overlap another tile).